 Caring for Your Teeth

 It’s also essential to visit your dentist regularly for checkups.
-According to the American Dental Association (ADA), millions of Americans visit a dentist twice in a year, which is the recommended number of times.
+According to the American Dental Association (ADA), millions of Americans visit a dentist twice a year, which is the recommended number of times.

 When you visit a family dentist, you will access several dental healthcare services, such as: